yogeshojha/rengine/README.md

 Interoperability is something every recon tool needs, and reNgine is no different.
 Beginning reNgine 1.0, we additionally developed features such as import and export subdomains, endpoints, GF pattern matched endpoints, etc. This will allow you to use your favourite recon workflow in conjunction with reNgine.

-reNgine features Highly configurable scan engines based on YAML, that allows penetration testers to create as many recon engines as they want of their choice, configure as they wish, and use it against any targets for scan.
-These engines allow penetration testers to use tools of their choice, configuration of their choice.
-Out of the box, reNgine comes with several scan engines like Full Scan, Passive Scan, Screenshot gathering, OSINT Engine etc.
+reNgine features Highly configurable scan engines based on YAML, that allows penetration testers to create as many recon engines as they want of their choice, configure as they wish, and use it against any targets for the scan.
+These engines allow penetration testers to use tools of their choice, the configuration of their choice.
+Out of the box, reNgine comes with several scan engines like Full Scan, Passive Scan, Screenshot gathering, OSINT Engine, etc.

-Our focus has always been finding the right recon data with very minimal efforts.
-While having discussion with fellow hackers/pentesters, screenshots gallery was a must, reNgine 1.0 also comes with screenshot gallery and what's exciting than having screenshot gallery with filters, filter screenshots with HTTP status, technology, ports and services.
+Our focus has always been on finding the right recon data with very minimal effort.
+While having a discussion with fellow hackers/pentesters, screenshots gallery was a must, reNgine 1.0 also comes with a screenshot gallery, and what's exciting than having a screenshot gallery with filters, filter screenshots with HTTP status, technology, ports, and services.

 We also want our fellow hackers to stay ahead of the game, reNgine 1.0 introduces automatic vulnerability reporting (currently only Hackerone is supported, other platforms *may* come soon).
-This allows hackers to define their own vulnerability report template and reNgine will do the rest of job to report vulnerability as soon as it is identified.
+This allows hackers to define their own vulnerability report template and reNgine will do the rest of the job to report vulnerability as soon as it is identified.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)